huntriscool/comp1010/README.md

-# comp1010
+# COMP1010
-all my work throughout ts unit (;
+all my work throughout ts unit (:

-most of my practice is in the practice package, there also might just be nothing in some of the folders soz

-FOLDERS THAT HAVE NOTES:
-- week 3
+I used the practice package to practice code all throughout the semester

+ALSO for the package i gitignored the bin folder (compiled files), doesnt matter, and the lib folder (contains the jar file needed for vs code), DOES MATTER MAKE SURE U SET THIS UP IN VSCODE